Plugin Author: Sucuri Inc.

 This feature is powered by our scanning engine, found on our free security scanner – SiteCheck.
 It’s important to take some time to understand how this scanner works.
 There are limitations with the way this scanner works, you can find more information in the FAQ section.

-Another very interesting feature of the Security Malware Scanner is that it incorporates various blacklist engines.
-Security blacklist engines include the following:
+Another very interesting feature of the Security Malware Scanner is that it checks various blocklist engines, including the following:

 - Sucuri Labs